-The order of business is typically carried out as listed on the agenda or as set out below; however, the mayor may reorder the items, unless members object.
+The order of business is typically carried out as listed on the agenda or as set out below; however, the presiding officer may reorder the items, unless members object.
 Members may request items be reordered by motion.

-- 1. Public Comment for matters not on the agenda will be held at the beginning of each regular meeting. - 2.
-Consent Calendar items removed for discussion - a.
-Members, the city manager, or other charter officers may request that any matter be removed from the Consent Calendar. - b.
-All matters remaining on the Consent Calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter.

-- c.
-The city clerk shall read into the record each item removed from the Consent Calendar. - d.
-If Consent Calendar items are removed, they shall be discussed immediately after adoption of the balance of the Consent Calendar.
+- 1. Consent calendar items removed for discussion - a.
+Members, the city manager, or other charter officers may request that any matter be removed from the consent calendar. - b.
+All matters remaining on the consent calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter. - c.
+The city clerk shall read into the record each item removed from the consent calendar. - d.
+If consent calendar items are removed, they shall be discussed immediately after adoption of the balance of the consent calendar.

-3. Public Hearings.

-- a.
-The order of public hearings will generally be as follows: - (i) Open the public hearing. - (ii) Staff comments, information, and reports, followed by member questions. - (iii) Proponent, if applicable, speaks, followed by member questions. - (iv) Opponent, if applicable, speaks, followed by member questions. - (v) If the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (vi) Public comments. - (vii) If the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (viii) Closure of public comment. - (ix) Further member discussion. - (x) Motion to close public hearing and take action.
+- 2. Public Hearings. - a.
+The order of public hearings will generally be as follows: - Open the public hearing. - (ii) Staff comments, information, and reports, followed by member questions. - (iii) Proponent, if applicable, speaks, followed by member questions. - (iv) Opponent, if applicable, speaks, followed by member questions. - (v) If the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (vi) Public comments. - (vii) If the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (viii) Closure of public comment. - (ix) Further member discussion. - (x) Motion to close public hearing and take action.
 See Rule 6.F regarding continuances. - b.
-The presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the council within the time allotted to the hearing.

-4. Discussion Calendar.

-- The order of discussion after introduction of an item by the mayor will generally be as follows: - (i) Staff comments, information, and reports, followed by questions from the members. - (ii) Public comments and information, followed by questions from the members. - (iii) Member discussion, motion, and action.

-b.
-Once the item is placed before the council for discussion, motion, or action, no member of staff or the public shall be allowed to address the council without the consent of the mayor or members.
+The presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the council within the time allotted for the hearing. - 3.
+Discussion Calendar. - a.
+The order of discussion after introduction of an item will generally be as follows: - (i) Staff comments, information, and reports, followed by questions from the members. - (ii) Public comments and information, followed by questions from the members - (iii) Member discussion, motion, and action. - b.
+Once the item is placed before the council for discussion, motion, or action, no member of staff or the public is allowed to address the council without the consent of the mayor or members. - 4.
+Public Comment for matters not on the agenda will be held at the end of each regular meeting.